Location: Newton, MA

 Our Mission

-Lumicell recognizes the challenge surgeons face in finding and removing all cancerous tissue while conserving as much healthy breast tissue as possible.
+Lumicell recognizes the challenges surgeons face in finding and removing cancerous tissue while conserving as much healthy tissue as possible.
 That’s why we are committed to pioneering new technologies to help surgeons make more informed decisions in real-time.

 Leadership Team